- Improve technical functionality and remember user preferences

 However, registration of certain information is also necessary in order to analyze how users use copenhagencard.dks website through Google Analytics, Facebook Pixel see below.

 When you use Copenhagencard.dk, we collect information about where on the page you move and what you click.
-This information is necessary for us to analyze how users use Copenhagencard.dk and constantly improve the functionality of the site.
+This information is necessary for us to analyze how users use Copenhagencard.dk and constantly improve the functionality of the website.
 We track statistics on how users use Copenhagencard.dk, and the statistics are used in summarized form, for example. to see which pages and browsers our customers use most.
 For this purpose, 3rd party services, such as Google Analytics.

-You should be aware that this Site is being monitored and may capture information about your visit that will help us improve the quality of our service.
+You should be aware that this website is being monitored and may capture information about your visit that will help us improve the quality of our service.
 We may collect this information even if you do not register with us.
 We collect and process the following data:

-The Site automatically tracks how the content provided is used.
+The website automatically tracks how the content provided is used.
 This tracking allows us to gain a better understanding of potential areas for improvement to continually improve the relevance of and accessibility of the content we provide.

 This usage information will only be used within Wonderful Copenhagen and our relevant partners, to increase the quality of content, service and support to our visitors.
 Some of this information may be made public from time to time; however, it will only be in an aggregate, non-personally identifiable form.